 Document legalization

-Legalization of document or approval certificate (Apostille) is a verification of signature, signed person’s held position and stamp in the document.
-Legalization of document or approval certificate (Apostille) is needed for official documents issued in one country to be valid in another country.
+Legalization of a document or approval certificate (Apostille) is a verification of a signature, signed person’s held position, and stamp in the document.
+The legalization of a document or approval certificate (Apostille) is needed for official documents issued in one country to be valid in another country.

 These official documents can be legalized or approved by certificate (Apostille):